FragariaChemist/housing_regression/README.md

 ## Submission

-Materials must be submitted by **9 AM Pacific, Friday, December 15**.
+Materials must be submitted by **9 AM Mountain Time, Friday, April 19**.

-The last day for the Kaggle competition will be **11:59 PM Pacific, Thursday, December 14**.

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
 - Jupyter notebook(s) with your analysis and models (renamed to describe your project)
-- At least one successful prediction submission on [DSI-1113 Regression Challenge](https://www.kaggle.com/competitions/1113-ames-competition) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/competitions/1113-ames-competition/leaderboard)" tab.
+- At least one successful prediction submission on [DSB-318 Regression Challenge](https://www.kaggle.com/competitions/318-ames-competition) --  you should see your name in the "[Leaderboard](https://www.kaggle.com/competitions/318-ames-competition/leaderboard)" tab.
 - Data files
 - Presentation slides
 - Any other necessary files (images, etc.)